DisyInformationssysteme/cadenza.js/src/docs.md

 <small>API: [CadenzaClient#createGeometry](./classes/CadenzaClient.html#createGeometry)</small>

 Edit a GeoJSON point geometry with a workbook map view in the background.
-The geometry coordinates are in the map's SRS.
+The geometry coordinates are in the map's SRS (`useMapSrs: true`).

 ```javascript
 cadenzaClient.createGeometry('{embeddingTargetId}', 'Point', {